Skip to content ↓

 Assessment throughout the year:

 These will be conducted and a grade will be provided for inclusion in databases to measure and monitor progress.
 Marking will be conducted using AQA mark schemes to ensure consistency with the exam board.
-There will be six across the two year course.
-These common will take place approximately one per term.
-The end of year 12 internal exam and the year 13 mock exam will count for two of these.
+These assessments will take place approximately once per term.
+The end of year 12 UCAS exam and the year 13 mock exam will count for two of these.

-In addition to these CATs, students will be set regular homeworks which will mostly consist of previous exam questions.
-At least two of these will be teacher assessed per half term.
-The others may be self or peer assessed.
+In addition to these, students will be set regular exam questions which will consist of previous exam questions.
+At least two of these will be teacher-assessed per half term.
+The others may be self- or peer-assessed.
+These will be completed in class time but will be open book.

 External assessment: three exam papers sat at the end of two years study.